FC Machida Zelvia: Go Kuroda's era (2023–present)

+Machida Zelvia's victory parade on 18 November 2023 after winning the J2 League title.

-First silverware of professional era and J1 League debut (2023–present)
+First silverware of professional era and J1 League debut

-On 22 October 2023, after a seven-year run in J2 League, Machida eventually achieved promotion to the J1 League for the first time in the club history with manager Go Kuroda guiding Zelvia to the 2023 J2 League title with 87 points following their 3–0 away win against Roasso Kumamoto in matchweek 39.
-The club also confirmed their status as champions of second division on 28 October 2023 after Kumamoto defeated Shimizu S-Pulse 3–1.
+In February 2023, Machida appointed Go Kuroda as their manager ahead of the 2023 season.
+It was Kuroda first professional managerial career after he spend 28 years building Aomori Yamada High School into a national powerhouse.
+Machida emerged as one of the league's strongest and on 22 October 2023, after a seven-year run in J2 League, Machida eventually achieved promotion to the J1 League for the first time in the club history with manager Go Kuroda guiding Machida to the 2023 J2 League title with 87 points following their 3–0 away win against Roasso Kumamoto in matchweek 39 on 28 October after a 1–0 victory over Zweigen Kanazawa.
+The club also confirmed their status as champions of the second division on 28 October 2023 after Kumamoto defeated Shimizu S-Pulse 3–1.
+Machida established themselves near the top of the standings early in the season and maintained their position throughout the campaign.
+The team combined one of the league's most productive attacks with one of its strongest defensive records.
+Brazilian forward Erik was a key contributor, scoring 18 league goals and providing six assists.